** Mintos review updated November 27th, 2020 **

-Mintos offers a variety of loan options from guaranteed buy-back personal and business loans to mortgages.
-Investing in Euros does present some currency risk but the returns are high enough to be intriguing.
+Mintos also enables lenders to exchange currency without needing to use a third party.
+Investing in currency other than £’s does present British residents with some currency risk but the returns are high enough to be intriguing.
 Read on for my unbiased Mintos review.

 The Mintos Review – What You Need to Know: